John Mew

 John Roland Chandley Mew (7 September 1928 – 25 June 2025) was a British orthodontist who was the founder of orthotropics and mewing.
-Orthotropics is a form of oral posture training that claims to guide facial growth and is not supported by mainstream orthodontists.
+Orthotropics is a form of oral posture training that claims to guide facial growth and is not supported by professional orthodontists.
 (Note: Atrributed to multiple sources:)

 Early life and career

-John Roland Chandley Mew was born in Royal Tunbridge Wells, Kent, England on 7 September 1928.
+John Roland Chandley Mew was born in Royal Tunbridge Wells, Kent, England, on 7 September 1928.
 He began at University College London in 1948 and graduated with a degree in dentistry in 1953.
 He received a specialty degree in orthognathic surgery at Queen Victoria Hospital in East Grinstead in 1956.
 He became president of the Southern Counties Branch of the British Dental Association in 1971.
 He was a professor of orthotropics at the London School of Facial Orthotropics.

 Mew held a two-year visiting professorship at Victor Babeș University of Medicine and Pharmacy in Timișoara, Romania.
 He was honoured with life membership of the British Dental Association in 1999.

 Orthotropics

 Orthotropics is Mew's orthodontic method claimed to be able to guide facial growth.
 Mew's orthodontic methods consisted of widening and advancing the upper jaw using palatal expanders, changing the patient's diet, and having the patient adopt a myofunctionally correct resting place for the tongue, where he argued that it provides an outward force able to laterally expand the upper jaw in a growing child, and prevent downward and backward growth of the maxilla, gradually resulting in a 'natural' cure of the malocclusion.

-Mew believed that the etiology of malocclusion is environmental and that environment decides whether or not teeth are crooked.
+Mew believed the cause of malocclusion is environmental and that environment decides whether or not teeth are crooked.
 In contrast, mainstream orthodontics attributes crooked teeth primarily to genetics.

 Mew became concerned by the orthodontic outcomes of some of his patients.
 He concluded that the mechanics of orthodontic treatment, while straightening the teeth, did not address the underlying cause of the dental overcrowding and, in some cases, caused facial damage.

 As part of his search for an approach to orthodontics that did not cause facial retraction, Mew visited Rolf Fränkel in East Germany in 1968, who introduced him to the work of Konstantin Buteyko.

 Mewing

 "Mewing" is a form of do-it-yourself oral posture training named after Mew and his son Michael Gordon Mew and is described most simply by Mew as "stand up straight and shut your mouth".
-Mewing grew in popularity, was shared on social medias by influencers and received mainstream media coverage in 2019.
+Mewing grew in popularity, was shared on social media by influencers and received mainstream media coverage in 2019.
 This coverage included many tabloid papers and an interview with Michael on This Morning with Eamonn Holmes.

 Although Mew's theory contains some plausible conclusions, there is inadequate evidence to support the efficacy of this treatment.
 Therefore, it is not considered a viable alternative treatment to orthognathic surgery.